As the saying goes, you can have too much of a good thing — even in skincare. And especially when it comes to exfoliation.

 Why should you exfoliate your skin?

 While your skin sheds dead skin cells every 28 days as part of the natural skin cycle, exfoliation speeds up the process.
-“Exfoliation will break down the cells in the outermost layer of the skin called the stratum corneum,” says Vicki McNulty, senior aesthetician at Skin & Sanctuary.
+“Exfoliation will break down the cells in the outermost layer of the skin called the stratum corneum,” says Vicki McNulty, a senior aesthetician at Skin & Sanctuary.
 Removing dead skin cells in this way has multiple benefits for the skin: “It unclogs pores, prevents breakouts, buffs away dead skin and stimulates cellular turnover,” she adds.

 Exfoliation unclogs pores, prevents breakouts, buffs away dead skin and stimulates cellular turnover.